MaloneMM16/Trenches/README.md

 Currently, my next step to start build two is to import a variety of 3d models made in blender and after that point, i can start on the building mechanics and a rudimentary enemy AI.
 After this point, the submission for the assessment should be ready after some brief player testing.

 > **End of Devlog #1**

+> **Devlog #2 - 9th November**

+This commit had less content in comparison to the last one.
+As opposed to the very algorithm-based features introduced in the last commit, this one was focused on the core components needed for this game.
+I introduced the 3d Models to the game for the trenches, and i also made it so they would change colours when you hover your mouse over them.
+Furthermore, upon clicking a chunk, The corresponding node co-ordinates are stated in the console.

+In addition to this, i also added some basic camera controls, which can be controlled with the arrow keys, as well as by holding middle mouse button down and dragging.
+Furthermore, the player can zoom into the game view by scrolling.
+This commit was much easier than the last one as it goes back to the very basics of Unity games.
+Admittedly, i did have to reference community posts for the camera movement controls as I had no idea how to approach the controls from a near-isometric viewpoint.
+These posts are referenced in the code comments.

+The next commit will be focused on introducing basic game mechanics such as levels and weapons.

+>**End of Devlog #2**